apache/cloudstack-documentation/source/adminguide/networker_plugin.rst

 #.
 Network connectivity between the Cloudstack Management Servers in your zone and DELL EMC Networker Server
 #.
 Administration access to the DELL EMC Networker management consoles
 #.
 Unrestricted access to API port (running default at: 9090/tcp)
 #.
 A proper timezone set.
-Identical to the Hypervisors
+Identical to the Hypervisors and Management server
 #.
 Proper DNS resolution of the Clients

 KVM Hypervisor(s)

 #.
 A BASH shell at minimum version 4.4.19
 #.
-DELL EMC Networker must be installed and running
+DELL EMC Networker client must be installed and in running state
 #.
 Hypervisor must be associated with the DELL EMC Networker server as CLIENT
 #.
-In order to get backup for a VM running in a specific Hypervisor
-   State and Resource State must be UP and ENABLED respectively.
+DELL EMC Networker can connect and verify certificates to the Hyper-v Client
 #.
+A Hypervisor must be in UP and ENABLED state and resource state respectively in order to be able to get backups
+   for the VMS running.
+#.
 A proper timezone set.
-Identical to the EMC Networker Server
+Identical to the EMC Networker Server and Management server
 #.
 Proper DNS resolution of the EMC Networker server

 Virtual Machines